Check local branch stock

 Roof tiles work by using their ability to cover the roofing and encourage water to run down them, with no areas for pooling.
 This makes them appealing to customers, as there’s then no risk of water damage or leakages.

-- Clay - Clay is a popular choice because it not only looks good due to its unique look, but clay tiles offer a high-performance.
+Clay is a popular choice because it not only looks good due to its unique look, but clay tiles offer a high-performance.
 The orange colour of clay is vibrant and ages well, so it doesn’t fade.
 Like concrete, they are also good in bad weather.
+However, clay roof tiles frequently get dirty, so make sure you use a suitable roof tile cleaner to remove any algae and dirt.

-- Slate - Unlike clay and concrete, slate is on the higher end of cost, but they are a valuable investment and as a result last a lot longer and require very little maintenance during their life span.
+Unlike clay and concrete, slate roofing tiles are on the higher end of cost, but they are a valuable investment and as a result last a lot longer and require very little maintenance during their life span.
 They also provide excellent fire protection, as well as being both storm and wind resistant.
 They also absorb a miniscule amount of water.
-Slate also tends to vary widely in colour pigmentation, but most slate tiles are often grey, as well as green or purple.
+Slate roof ridge tiles also tend to vary widely in colour pigmentation, but most slate tiles are often grey, as well as green or purple.
+Ridge tiles on the roof are also considered to be the most lightweight of roof tiles.

 For further expert advice and guidance on which material of tile would be the best for your property, please contact your friendly local Howarth branch.